lgswa-25t2/milestone/m1/2-ArchitecturalDrivers.md

 - Designing for modularity and flexibility often introduces layers of abstraction or interface boundaries, which can lead to increased data processing overhead and reduced performance.
 - To improve performance, techniques such as caching, multithreading, and data prefetching can be applied.
 However, these techniques often introduce **state** into the system or cause **race conditions**, making the system harder to understand and modify.

+**Decision**
+- In case of conflict between performance and extensibility, we prioritized performance for core real-time features while isolating extension modules to minimize impact.

 #### 2. Performance vs. Resiliency

 **QAs Involved**